emmanuel-logy/rrbot_controller/README.md

-# State-Feedback Controller for 2-DOF rrbot
+# Feedback-linearized Controller for Trajectory Tracking of rrbot

 ## Overview
 The rrbot is modelled in MATLAB.
 Using state-space representation, various analysis like the Stablity test, Controllability test, Obsevability test were done.
 Further, a state-feedback controller was designed to move the robot from an initial condition of 30 degrees to 0 degrees (i.e. an upright position) as shown in the demo.